Relief

 The definition of these terms is somewhat variable, and many works combine areas in more than one of them, rarely sliding between them in a single figure; accordingly some writers prefer to avoid all distinctions.
 The opposite of relief sculpture is counter-relief, intaglio, or cavo-rilievo, where the form is cut into the field or background rather than rising from it; this is very rare in monumental sculpture.
 Hyphens may or may not be used in all these terms, though they are rarely seen in "sunk relief" and are usual in "bas-relief" and "counter-relief".
 Works in the technique are described as "in relief", and, especially in monumental sculpture, the work itself is "a relief".

-Reliefs are common throughout the world on the walls of buildings and a variety of smaller settings, and a sequence of several panels or sections of relief may represent an extended narrative.
+Reliefs are common throughout the globe on the walls of buildings and a variety of smaller settings, and a sequence of several panels or sections of relief may represent an extended narrative.
 Relief is more suitable for depicting complicated subjects with many figures and very active poses, such as battles, than free-standing "sculpture in the round".
 Most ancient architectural reliefs were originally painted, which helped to define forms in low relief.
 The subject of reliefs is for convenient reference assumed in this article to be usually figures, but sculpture in relief often depicts decorative geometrical or foliage patterns, as in the arabesques of Islamic art, and may be of any subject.

 Rock reliefs are those carved into solid rock in the open air (if inside caves, whether natural or human-made, they are more likely to be called "rock-cut").
 This type is found in many cultures, in particular those of the Ancient Near East and Buddhist countries.
 A stele is a single standing stone; many of these carry reliefs.